BlokasLabs/patchbox-os-docs/docs/Modules.md

 A Patchbox Module consists of a module definition file (`patchbox-module.json`), a couple of scripts and any necessary config files.

-This is a simple <a href="https://github.com/BlokasLabs/sine-module" target='_blank'>Sine Wave generator module</a> which shows how easy it is to import a new module.
+This is a simple <a href="https://github.com/BlokasLabs/sine-module" target='_blank'>Sine Wave generator module</a> which shows how easy it is to create and import a new module.

 This Sine Wave generator module can work as an audio test for your Pisound.